Zinc smelting: History

-Experimental attempts to extract zinc via electrolysis begun in the 19th century, but the only commercially successful application before 1913 was a process, used in Great Britain and Austria, where zinc and chlorine were co-produced by electrolysis of an aqueous zinc chloride solution.
+Experimental attempts to extract zinc via electrolysis begun in the 19th century, but the only commercially successful process before 1913 was through electrolysis of an aqueous zinc chloride solution, a process used in Great Britain and Austria.
 The Anaconda Copper Company, at Anaconda, Montana, and the Consolidated Mining and Smelting Company, at Trail, British Columbia, both built successful electrolytic plants in 1915 using the currently used zinc sulfate process.
 This method has continued to grow in importance and in 1975 accounted for 68% of world zinc production.

 The continuous vertical retort process was introduced in 1929 by the New Jersey Zinc Company.
 This process used a retort with silicon carbide walls, around 9 meters high and with a cross section of 2 by 0.3 meters.
 The walls of the retort were heated to 1300 °C and briquettes consisting of sintered zinc ore, coke, coal, and recycled material were fed into the top of the retort.
 Gaseous zinc was drawn off from the top of the column and, after a 20-hour journey through the retort, spent briquettes were removed from the bottom.
 To condense the gaseous zinc, the company first used a simple brick chamber with carborundum baffles, but efficiency was poor.
 During the 1940s a condenser was developed which condensed the zinc vapor on a spray of liquid zinc droplets, thrown up by an electrical impeller.

 The electrothermic process, developed by the St. Joseph's Lead Company, was somewhat similar.
 The first commercial plant using this process was built in 1930 at the present site of Josephtown, Pennsylvania.
 The electrothermic furnace was a steel cylinder around 15 meters high and 2 meters in diameter, lined with firebrick.
 A mixture of sintered ore and coke was fed into the top of the furnace, and a current of 10,000–20,000 amperes, at a potential difference of 240 volts, was applied between carbon electrodes in the furnace, raising the temperature to 1200–1400 °C. An efficient condenser was devised for this process from 1931–1936; it consisted of a bath of liquid zinc which the exhaust gases were drawn through by suction.
 The zinc content of the gas stream was absorbed into the liquid bath.

 The blast-furnace process was developed starting in 1943 at Avonmouth, England by the Imperial Smelting Corporation, which became part of Rio Tinto Zinc in 1968.
 It uses a spray of molten lead droplets to condense the zinc vapor.